PX4/PX4-Devguide/en/uavcan/README.md

   * [Pomegranate Systems Power Module](http://docs.px4.io/master/en/power_module/pomegranate_systems_pm.html)
   * [CUAV CAN PMU Power Module](http://docs.px4.io/master/en/power_module/cuav_can_pmu.html)

 In contrast to hobby-grade devices it uses rugged, differential signalling and supports firmware upgrades over the bus.
 All motor controllers provide status feedback and implement field-oriented-control \(FOC\).

+> **Note** PX4 requires an SD card for UAVCAN node allocation and firmware upgrade.
+  It is not used during flight by UAVCAN.

 ## Initial Setup